Our goal is to restore our land – an old dairy farm – back to the prairie and savanna that was here before the land was

 We try to manage in ways that vary the treatment that each area gets.
 Patchy management seems to be a good strategy to provide the most variation in habitats.
 We try to only do things when they’re needed, and in as small an area as possible.
 We mow, cut and treat, or spray, but only when and where it’s needed to get rid of invaders.

 We try to leave places a little messy, so that there are places for animals to hide, and lots of different things for animals to eat.
-We leave brush piles, fallen trees, and some weedy natives to give the habitats more variety.
+We leave brush piles, standing and fallen dead trees, and some weedy natives to give the habitats more variety.

 When we first started, we thought that we could make ‘perfect’ prairies.
 We envisioned prairies with beautiful flowers, all natives and no weeds.
 We’ve gradually realized that we’ll never have perfect prairies – there will always be weeds and invaders.
 The prairies will change over time, and it may be that we’ll have to change our methods to meet future problems.
 So now our goal is habitat – as much habitat, and for as many native animals, as possible.

 It’s important to us to share what we’re doing with other people.
 We maintain this blog to record our projects and observations; we give numerous talks and presentations about our restoration project, and we produce an annual slide show of things we’ve seen and done throughout the year.
 We hope these efforts will inspire others to appreciate the wildlife around them, plant native plants, protect native habitat, and perhaps try restorations of their own.

 We’ve gotten inspiration from books and articles, internet sites, conversations, and from experimenting with and observing the effects of our work on our landscape.
 Here’s a list of some of the resources that have been the most helpful or inspiring.

 Bringing Nature Home: How You Can Sustain Wildlife with Native Plants – by Douglas Tallamy

 Noah’s Garden: Restoring the Ecology of Our Own Backyards – by Sarah Stein

 Bringing Back the Bush – by Joan Bradley